SSH Vs. SSL – The Technical Differences Explained

 Authentication MethodUsername/Password or SSH KeyDigital Certificates

 ImplementationTo implement this protocol, SSH software should be installed on both server and client.
-To implement this protocol, an SSL certificate is needed on the server side.
+SSH software should be installed on both server and client to implement this protocol.

 What is SSH?

-Secure Shell (SSH) is a type of cryptographic network protocol that allows a user to connect or communicate with a remote computer securely.
+Secure Shell (SSH) is a cryptographic network protocol that allows a user to connect or communicate with a remote computer securely.
 SSH protocol is for securing computer networks.

 Recommended: Secure Shell Protocol (SSH) – Everything you need to know